collective/collective.ckeditor/README.txt

   -  https://bugs.launchpad.net/bugs/428892

-iw.resourcetraverser can be found here http://products.ingeniweb.com/catalog/iw-resourcetraverser
+The released version of iw.resourcetraverser can be found here http://products.ingeniweb.com/catalog/iw-resourcetraverser

 Thanks to Youenn Boussard